 To achieve Splashlights, your colorist paints a streak of bleach across your hair and dyes the sections above and below it in a color similar to your natural shade.
 The result is a head-turning halo of color that works with any length.
-One way to wear this haircolor trend is by adding the splash of color only to your roots in a look Redken likes to call Crownlights.
+Draw inspiration from the splashlights that Redken Global Color Creative Director Josh Wood created for the models at Marc Jacobs FW18.
+The looks were inspired by nightclub strobe lights, emphasizing where the light would hit the hair with a splash of color.

 A hair gloss treatment closes the cuticle and the hair, leading to smoother, shinier and less frizzy hair.
 In tinted form, it’s a great ammonia-free, semi-permanent alternative to classic hair dye.
 If you already have colored hair, applying a gloss can help maintain your haircolor, correct brassiness and deepen or tone down color.
 If you don’t want to change your haircolor but want to reap the shiny benefits, you can use clear gloss, instead.

 The Redken Shades EQ Service uses demi-permanent haircolor and features the Shades EQ Equalizing Conditioning Color Gloss to condition hair and revive faded haircolor.

 The rising popularity of this haircolor proves gray is gorgeous at any age.
 To achieve a dreamy silver blonde shade, hair is bleached to a very light, almost white-blonde first.
 Then a purple toner is applied to remove any yellow tones before a gray hair dye mixture is applied.
 See Redken’s interpretation of silver blonde hair here.